 How?
-Apple has built-in IKEv2 and L2TP/IPSec VPN configurations, but you can connect to any type of VPN (e.g., OpenVPN) via a third-party app.
+Apple has built-in IKEv2 and L2TP/IPSec VPN configurations.
+Still, you can connect to any VPN (e.g., OpenVPN) via a third-party app.
 In a nutshell, here are the two ways to set up a VPN on your iPhone or iPad:

 - Manually.
 You can set up an IKEv2 or L2TP/IPSec configuration by downloading one from your provider and going to your Settings > General > VPN > Add VPN configuration > Type.

-- Simply download a VPN client.
+- Download a VPN client.
 This way, a VPN will configure everything automatically.

 As I already mentioned, iPhones and iPads come with built-in IKEv2 configurations.
 Thus, you won’t need any third-party apps.
 What you’ll need, though, is an IKEv2 certificate and connection credentials.
 You can get them from your VPN provider’s website.

 - Download the IKEv2 certificate to your device.
-As mentioned above, you will find it on your VPN provider’s website after you log in (e.g., https://my.surfshark.com/auth/login).
-In this case, go to VPN tab > Manual Setup > Manual, and go to the locations tab.
+You’ll need to purchase a Surfshark VPN and follow the VPN guides.
+If you have Surfshark, log in here and go to the VPN tab > Manual Setup > Manual, and go to the locations tab.
 Then scroll down to Other configuration files, and click on the IKEv2 certificate.

 - Go to Settings on your iPhone or iPad.
 At the very top, you’ll see Profile Downloaded.
 Click on it.